 Key Takeaways

-3. The next three years will be over before we know it.
+- 2026 will be here before we know it.
 While tax rates may be at historically low levels, there are tax strategies to consider with your financial consultant to smooth out and reduce your taxes over the long-term.

 Everyone enjoys a nice sunset, however, the upcoming ‘sunset’ of the Tax Cuts and Jobs Act (TCJA) provisions at the end of 2025 is not something most taxpayers are looking forward to.
 And while most people tend to look back when it comes to taxes, we as planners prefer to look out over the long-term, seeking to minimize and smooth taxes over many years.
-For this reason, it’s prudent to start thinking about how your taxes might change in 2026, especially since the forthcoming gridlock in D.C. likely means no major changes in the legislation framework or extension of the TCJA provisions.
+For this reason, it’s prudent to start thinking about how your taxes might change in 2026, especially since any major changes in the legislation framework or extension of the TCJA provisions are unknown at this time with the upcoming presidential election.
+If no action is taken, the act will sunset automatically.

-The following is a list of the most notable tax changes and potential planning opportunities to consider over the next three years.
+The following is a list of the most notable tax changes and potential planning opportunities to consider as you meet with your financial advisor, tax professional, and estate attorney from now until 2026.

 Income Tax Brackets